Vector space summands of lower syzygies: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Justin Lyle for reading an earlier version of this paper and providing numerous comments that improved the paper.
-Among other remarks, he pointed out that the original statement of our Proposition~\ref{siz} can be generalized to the current version and showed us the example that is used in~\ref{para20241014b}.
+The authors are grateful to Justin Lyle, Kazuho Ozeki and Toshinori Kobayashi for reading an earlier version of this paper and providing numerous comments that improved the paper.
+Especially, we thank Toshinori Kobayashi for \ref{tinytr} and Justin Lyle for the example used in \ref{6.7}.